-Once Mahé has switched to a 100% renewable electricity supply, it is possible to move one step further in reducing the drain of hard currency from the country for imports of mineral oil products.
+Once Praslin and La Digue has switched to a 100% renewable electricity supply, it is possible to move one step further in reducing the drain of hard currency from the country for imports of mineral oil products.

-While the imports of fuel oil and diesel for electricity production amounted to 650 million SCR in 2014 the imports petrol for cars ('motorspirit') amounted to 20 000 t/a (NBS 2015a, p22) or 26.8 million litres in 2014.
-Assuming an import price of about 15 SCR/I assumed for 2014 this is equivalent to about 400 million SCR/a.
+While the imports of fuel oil and diesel for electricity production amounted to 90 million SCR in 2014 the imports petrol for cars ('motorspirit') for Praslin amounted to 2 000 t/a (NBS 2015a, p22) or 2.68 million litres in 2014, if we assume that the number of cars on Praslin is about 10% of the joint fleet of Mahé and Praslin.
+Assuming an import price of about 15 SCR/I assumed for 2014 the fuel imports for the cars on Praslin are equivalent to about 57.5 million SCR/a.

 Due to the size of the island, electrical mobility does not suffer from its major disadvantage, the need to recharge the batteries of an average electrical car after 150 km.
-While in large countries in extreme cases cars may be driven over one thousand kilometres in a day, the distance travelled by a car in a day on Mahé will most likely be considerably less than one hundred kilometres.
-Thus, the time necessary for recharging the batteries, four hours with normal charging and 30 minutes in fast charge mode, can easily be accommodated for travelling on Mahé during the night time or in the company parking lot during the working day.
+While in large countries in extreme cases cars may be driven over one thousand kilometres in a day, the distance travelled by a car in a day on Praslin and La Digue will most likely be considerably less than one hundred kilometres.
+Thus, the time necessary for recharging the batteries, four hours with normal charging and 30 minutes in fast charge mode, can easily be accommodated for travelling on Praslin and La Digue during the night time or in the company parking lot during the working day.